Microsoft 365 Copilot - Additional FAQs

 Texas A&M University has created multiple initiatives to equip faculty, staff, and students with knowledge of Generative AI.
 Learn more at https://ai.tamu.edu/.

-Can I use Copilot with files saved on my computer?
+Can I use Copilot license with files saved on my computer?

-No, the Copilot button will not be active for files saved directly on your computer or saved as unsupported file types.
+The Copilot button is not active for files saved directly on a computer or saved as unsupported file types.
+Only files stored on OneDrive and SharePoint can be used by the Copilot license tool for responses.

-Is it necessary for the document to be stored in OneDrive or SharePoint to use Copilot?
+Is it necessary for the document to be stored in OneDrive or SharePoint to use Copilot license?

-Yes, for the Copilot features to be available, the document must be stored in OneDrive or SharePoint.
+Yes, for the Copilot license tool features to be available, the document must be stored in OneDrive or SharePoint.
 It cannot be a file simply located on your desktop